balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 You need to adapt to the surroundings.
 You need to learn the tricks of the trade.<br>
 It's like playing a sport, for eg. [Tennis](https://en.wikipedia.org/wiki/Tennis).<br>
 You need to learn all the shots of tennis and adapt to all the surfaces (grass, clay and hard) if you have to survive in the international arena for long.<br>
-The choice of shot varies drastically based on the surface and also the weather.
+The choice of a shot, varies drastically, based on the surface and also the weather.
 When its windy for eg., you need to control the shots differently.<br>

 On the same lines, every species had to be situationally aware in order to survive.<br>
 Thus nature developed senses, to understand the ambience better.<br>